| flitter-core | ||

 non-scalar values, so this should hopefully not be a significant problem.
 The

-default logic may cause issues.
+change to all instead of any default logic may cause issues.

-will always return a truth value, any
+(To be precise, all will always return a truth value, any actually returns

-the first non-false value from its input vector or null
+the first non-false value from its input vector or null otherwise.)

 Attributes